 Some of the jewelry items sold on the J'tara Web site are previously owned or used.
-If this is the case, it will be stated in the title of the category or the description.
+If this is the case, it will be stated in the title of the category or the product title.
 It is typical of preowned jewelry to "have a story" as we say, in that it may show slight signs of wear, age, patina, or other indications that they are not new items.
 This is especially true for vintage and antique jewelry.
-This is part of the beauty of the objects and is often considered desirable by collectors.
+This is part of the beauty of the object and is often considered desirable by collectors.

 Newer estate jewelry will show little or no signs of wear.
 Any notable imperfections, if present, will be described in the product description.
 While J'tara does its best to provide thorough descriptions and photographs of these items, the beauty of such objects is subjective to each client and may or may not be suitable for your needs.
 Therefore, these items are returnable in accordance with J'tara's standard Return Policy.

 When selecting jewelry pieces, please be aware that certain gemstones and jewelry components may need special care.
-As a rule of thumb, jewelry should never be worn when working with household chemicals, pesticides, soaps, abrasives or in a wet environment such as showering, swimming, dishwashing, etc. Jewelry should not be worn when working out or left in areas prone to dampness or moisture, such as bathrooms, near sinks, etc. It is always best to apply cosmetics, hairsprays, perfumes, and lotions prior to putting on your jewelry and, when possible, avoid those areas of the skin where jewelry is worn.
+As a rule of thumb, jewelry should never be worn when working with household chemicals, pesticides, soaps, abrasives or in a wet environment such as showering, swimming, dish-washing, etc. Jewelry should not be worn when exercising or left in areas prone to dampness or moisture, such as bathrooms, near sinks, etc. It is always best to apply cosmetics, hairsprays, perfumes, and lotions prior to putting on your jewelry and, when possible, avoid those areas of the skin where jewelry is worn.
 Jewelry should also be removed prior to working with nail polishes and polish removers.
 Chemicals contained in any of these products are often harmful to jewelry and may erode the finish or damage the gemstones.
 Extreme temperatures, hot or cold, or extreme temperature changes should be avoided as well, especially when wearing natural stones.

 When selecting jewelry, keep in mind that certain gemstones are more porous or “soft”, making them more susceptible to scratching, chipping or cracking than other stones.
 The most common include amber, bone, coral, fluorite, howlite, apatite, ammolite, azurite, chrysocolla, malachite, opal (including fire opal), shell (paua, abalone, mother of pearl, etc.), pearl, serpentine, sodalite, turquoise, and variscite.
 Care should be taken when wearing and storing jewelry made with these stones.
 Such items should be stored individually in a soft bag or wrapped with a soft cloth, separate from other jewelry or objects that could potentially scratch the stones.
 Softer stones should never be soaked in water or exposed to high heat or sudden temperature changes.
 Special care should be given to jewelry made with leather, seed beads, glass beads, or crystals, as well as stones set without prongs or bezels (glue set).
 In such instances, all contact with water or chemicals should be avoided to prevent damage to the leather/stone or loosening of the stone.